 Rabies is a deadly viral disease that can be fatal in humans

 Rabies is a deadly viral disease that is fatal in humans unless the victim receives prompt medical attention.
-Fortunately this disease has become fairly rare in the U.S. (36 cases since 1980).
+Fortunately this disease has become fairly rare in the U.S. (23 cases from 2008 to 2017).
 The reasons for this decline are the widespread publicity this disease has received and the effective measures taken to prevent it.

 The rabies virus is transmitted from the saliva of infected animals.
 This happens most often from a bite, although it can also occur from a scratch.
 Very rarely it is transmitted from saliva contact with broken skin or mucous membranes or from inhalation of aerosolized bat feces.
 About 40,000 people receive post-exposure treatment each year after contact with known or possibly rabid animals.

 Although the rabies virus can infect just about any mammal, it is most frequently found in raccoons, skunks, bats, foxes and coyotes, and occasionally in cattle and unvaccinated cats and dogs.
-In 1996, 7,124 cases of rabies in animals were reported in the U.S. including the District of Columbia and Puerto Rico.
-Raccoons were the most frequently reported rabid wildlife species (50.4% of all animal cases during 1996), followed by skunks (23.2%), bats (10.4%), foxes (5.8%), and other wild animals, including rodents and lagomorphs (2.1%).
-See figures below for distribution of rabies in the most important animal reservoirs.
+In 2015, 67 rabid dogs were reported in the U.S. including the District of Columbia and Puerto Rico; 244 rabid cats were reported.
+Wild animals account for 90 percent of reported cases in 2015 however.
+Bats were the most frequently reported rabid wildlife species (30.9% of all animal cases during 2015), followed by raccoons (29.4%), bats (10.4%), skunks (24.8 percent), and foxes (5.9 percent).

-We tend to think of skunks, raccoons, foxes, coyotes, dogs and cats as being the major source of human rabies in the U.S. However, since 1980, 22 out of 36 cases were caused by insectivorous bats.
-The most recent case was in Virginia, in December of 1998.
+We tend to think of skunks, raccoons, foxes, coyotes, dogs and cats as being the major source of human rabies in the U.S. However, most cases have been caused by insectivorous bats.
+The most recent case was in Wyoming, in September 2017.
 In over half the cases, the victim wasn't even aware of having had contact with a bat.
 In less than half the cases, the victim recalled seeing a bat, but wasn't aware of being bitten or scratched.
 (Insectivorous bats have small, needle-like teeth and claws.
 Consequently, bites and scratches easily go undetected.)

 The bat implicated in most of these human cases is the widely distributed silver-haired bat (Lasionycteris noctivagans).
 Bats most frequently found infected with rabies virus include the big brown bat (Eptesicus fuscus) in the northeast, Mexican free-tailed bat (Tadarida brasiliensis) in the southwest and the red bat (Lasiurus borealis) in the southeastern and mid-Atlantic states.